webpchecker

 I had an ah-ha moment at the grocery store one day while I was rushing around like a madwoman.
 Out of nowhere, I had this moment of clarity and said to myself, “What am I doing!?”
 I couldn’t believe the tizzy I was in!
 I thought, “If I just slowed down and it took me one extra minute to get from the parking lot to the produce section, what effect could that have on my overall well-being?”

-We need downtime to let our bodies and minds rest and heal from all the stress they experience daily.
-Low-level stress accumulates in your body over time and compounds to become dis-ease.
+We all need downtime to let our bodies and minds rest and heal from all the stress we experience daily.
+Low-level stress accumulates in our bodies over time and compounds to become dis-ease.

 The ultimate game-changer for me was learning to set my mornings up for success.

-Are you thinking, “But I don’t have time in the morning for that?“ I hear ya.
+Are you thinking, “But I don’t have time in the morning for that?”
+I hear you.
 I felt the same way.
-But then I realized that my poor relationship with time was setting me up for stress each and every day.
+But then I realized that my poor relationship with time was keeping me stuck in a vicious stress cycle.

-What helped me conquer my morning freakout was going to bed and getting up an extra 15 minutes early.
+What helped me conquer my morning frenzy was going to bed and getting up an extra 15 minutes early.

 Just 15 minutes.
 That’s not much right?
 But it can make a huge impact on your day.
 By getting up 15 minutes early, I was able to have some vital me-time that helped me feel grounded and centered, instead of rushed and stressed out.

-No matter which way you do it, taking breaks and having some “me-time” can help stop chronic stress in its tracks, and help ward off future disease.
+Practice these three stress relief tips and take breaks throughout you day for some “me-time” to stop chronic stress in its tracks, and help ward off future dis-ease.

 • Tanya